Are Metals Good Insulators Of Heat

 Energy-Efficient Building Materials

 Aerogels are lightweight, porous materials with extremely low thermal conductivity.
-They are made by removing the liquid from a gel and replacing it with air, leaving behind a solid structure with very low density.
+Also, they are made by removing the liquid from a gel and replacing it with air, leaving behind a solid structure with very low density.
 Vacuum insulation panels consist of a rigid core material enclosed in a gas-tight envelope that is evacuated to create a vacuum.
 The vacuum eliminates heat transfer by convection and conduction, resulting in very high thermal resistance.

 Tips and Expert Advice